A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Indexing

-Recent works have proposed methods to reduce the redundancy in the index permutations.
-In particular, RDFCSA~\cite{BrisaboaCFN15} uses a \textit{compact suffix-array} (\textit{CSA}) such that one permutation suffices to efficiently support all triple patterns.
-Intuitively speaking, triples can be indexed cyclically in a CSA, such that in an \textsc{spo} permutation, one can continue from \textsc{o} back to \textsc{s}, thus covering \textsc{spo}, \textsc{pos} and \textsc{osp} permutations in one CSA index.
+Recent works use compact data structures to reduce redundancy for index permutations, and thus the space required for triple indexing.
+Perego et al.~\cite{8959165} use tries to index multiple permutations, over which they apply \textit{cross-compression}, whereby the order of the triples given by one permutation is used to compress another permutation.
+Other approaches remove the need for multiple permutations.
+RDFCSA~\cite{BrisaboaCFN15} and Ring~\cite{ArroyueloHNRRS21} use a \textit{compact suffix-array} (\textit{CSA}) such that one permutation suffices to efficiently support all triple patterns.
+Intuitively speaking, triples can be indexed cyclically in a CSA, such that in an \textsc{spo} permutation, one can continue from \textsc{o} back to \textsc{s}, thus covering \textsc{spo}, \textsc{pos} and \textsc{osp} permutations in one CSA index~\cite{BrisaboaCFN15}.
+The Ring indexing scheme is also bidirectional, where in an \textsc{spo} permutation, one can move from \textsc{o} forwards to \textsc{s} or backwards to \textsc{p}.